pricechecker

 Price Escalation – What Retailers Need To Know

-It is pretty much like inflation; however, it is centred on a particular product and not a whole market.
+It is pretty much like inflation; however, it is centered on a particular product and not a whole market.
 Some price escalation examples might affect all and create inflation.
-For a manufacturer, what does he do if the prices of goods or services which are essential to you to increase?
+For a manufacturer, what does he do if the prices of goods or services that are essential to you increase?

 Ways to get ahead of Price Escalation